reetssydney/prototypes/growth-firebase/Add image TODO list.md

 - ⬜ Update caption presentation https://phabricator.wikimedia.org/T289002
  1. ⬜ Make the caption a full screen modal/dialog
  2. ⬜ Add a caption tooltip pop-up ( on the "i" icon) on the full screen modal/dialog [low priority]
-- ⬜ Change position and pointer placement for onboarding (task and caption adding) to match corresponding components in Concept A
+- ⬜ Change position and pointer placement for onboarding (task and caption adding) to match corresponding components in Concept A https://phabricator.wikimedia.org/T289004
-- ⬜ Change disabled next icon in the full-screen caption image to enabled primary icon when a decision is made
+- ⬜ Change disabled next icon in the full-screen caption image to enabled primary icon when a caption is entered https://phabricator.wikimedia.org/T289005

 ### **Preview page**